 The TCL 65R625 shows no signs of temporary image retention, even immediately after displaying our high-contrast static test image for ten minutes.

-The TCL 6 Series R625 2019 has a good overall response time.
-However, some dark scene transitions are slow and this displays as ghosting which is noticeable and will distract some people.
-Also, the TV's backlight flicker, which can't be disabled, causes some duplications and some motion artifacts that can be annoying.
+The TCL 6 Series R625 2019 has an okay response time.
+Dark scene transitions are slow, causing visible ghosting.
+Also, the TV's backlight flicker causes some duplications and motion artifacts that can be annoying.
 This behavior is depicted in the above response time photo.

-Unfortunately, the backlight uses PWM to dim, and there's always flicker, even at max backlight.
+The TV uses PWM (Pulse-Width Modulation) to dim its backlight, and it flickers at all brightness levels.
 The relatively high flicker frequency shouldn't bother most people, but it causes some noticeable motion artifacts.

 The TCL 6 Series 2019 has an optional motion interpolation feature, but it can only increase the frame rate up to 60 frames per second.